clover/codelab-remote-pay-cloud/README.md

 ### Initiating our first Sale

 We are now ready to start our first Sale, one of the three transaction types that Clover semi-integration supports.
-You can find more detailed information about all of our transaction types [here](https://docs.clover.com/build/semi-integration-transaction-types/).
-Initiating a Sale requires you to generate a `SaleRequest` instance, which inherits from our `TransactionRequest` class.
+You can learn more about the different transaction types [here](https://docs.clover.com/build/semi-integration-transaction-types/).
+Initiating a Sale requires you to instantiate a `SaleRequest` instance, which inherits from our `TransactionRequest` class.
 We'll reference both in this section.

 We already have a 'Charge' button, but it does nothing.
 Let's add some functionality.